superwf/fxios/README.md

 #### URL Object

-the url object could be a string, like '/api/user/124/edit' or sometimes the router param need be inserted at run time, then it could be an object like
+the url object could be a string, like '/api/users' or sometimes the router param need to be generated at run time, like '/api/user/123/edit', then it could be an object whick has the shape as:
 ```
 {
   url: '/api/user/:id/edit',